-Take a look at Apple's Freeform collaboration app, with our first look at Apple's new productivity tool to help people brainstorm with others, using a shared collection of files.
+Take a look at Apple's Freeform collaboration app, Apple's new productivity tool to help people brainstorm with others, using a shared collection of files.

 Initially introduced as an inbound app at WWDC 2022, Freeform is an app that missed the original release of milestone operating systems macOS Ventura, iOS 16, and iPadOS 16.
-At the time, Apple said the app will arrive "later this year," and with its inclusion in the iOS and iPadOS 16.2 beta, it appears that time has come.
+At the time, Apple said the app would arrive later in 2022, and with its inclusion in iOS and iPadOS 16.2, it appears that time has come.

 While it can be used by an individual, the real purpose of Freeform is to be for collaborative brainstorming, enabling multiple people to work on the same idea or task at the same time, in a shared working environment.
 It's designed to be used remotely, with users able to contribute while on an iPhone, iPad, or a Mac.